Zimrahin/Stepper-Motor-Controller/README.md

 # Stepper Motor Controller
 A simple Graphical User interface made to communicate with a microcontroller via a serial port to control the azimuth and elevation positions of an antenna and plot the power measured at each position.

-Python program with Graphic User Interface that allows communication via serial port with an Arduino Portenta board, which is used to control a stepper motor.

 An image of the current state of the GUI is given below
 ![image](GUI_mockup.png)